 10 Cheap things to do during the school holidays

-If there’s one guaranteed way to get kids excited about being out of the house, it’s by showing them the magic of the underwater world.
+If there’s one guaranteed way to get kids excited about being out of the house, it’s by showing them the life beneath the waves!
 Australia’s aquariums are brimming with awe-inspiring animals and will leave the little ones wanting more.
 Most aquariums also include interactive areas where kids can get hands on with the marine life.
-Sydney Aquarium and SEA LIFE in Melbourne have special school holiday programmes too.
+There’s an aquarium in most of our capital cities, and Sydney Aquarium and SEA LIFE in Melbourne have special school holiday programmes too.

 The sights, the sounds, the smells – a visit to the farmer’s markets is truly a sensory experience for kids these days!
 Find out where your nearest farmer’s markets are and take a drive with the kids.
 The fresh produce, delicious freebies and colourful characters will have them smiling for days.

-If your kids are a little too comfortable shackled up to the game controller all school holidays, the best way to deliver some vitamin D and stretch their legs is with a good long bush walk.
+If your kids are a little too comfortable shackled to a video game controller, the best way to deliver some vitamin D and stretch their legs is with a good bush walk.
 Do some online research and find the best walking trails in your nearest national park.
 Jump in the car – don’t forget to pack plenty of snacks and water – then head off.
-Once you’re there let mother nature take over, the kids will be blown away by the beauty hidden in their own backyard.
+Once you’re there, let mother nature take over.
+The kids will be blown away by the beauty hidden in their own backyard.

 Hit a hole in one these school holidays with a round of mini golf.
-Putt-Putt is the perfect game for kids, it’s quick, cheap and relatively easy.
-Challenge your little ones to a round of putt putt and whoever loses has to shout ice cream after the game!
-Chances are they’ll master it quicker than you, so get that wallet ready!
+Putt-Putt is the perfect game for kids: it’s quick, cheap, and (relatively) easy.
+While a lot of the old courses may be shutting down, there are often school holiday pop-ups in capital cities, so make sure you scout them out!

 Who wants to nama-ste inside when you can head out into the big wide world and get your yoga on!
-Yoga for young kids is becoming increasingly popular with classes available in Sydney, Melbourne, Adelaide and Brisbane.
+Yoga for young kids is becoming increasingly popular with classes available in most big cities.
 It’s a great way to keep them active while also ensuring they’re having fun on their holidays.

 Other budget-friendly tips